getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 #### Solution:

-The final code in your Twig template (or create a seperate temple, store it in `partials` and extend `partials/base.html.twig`) is shown below:
+It's always possible to create a partial template extending `partials/base.html.twig` (see other solutions on this page), but here you're going to create a full template instead.
+The final code for your Twig template is shown below:

 ```
 <div class="sidebar-content recent-posts">